bwtakacy/zha/README.md

 ## Install

-`zha` is a single file `zha.py`.
+Zha is a single file `zha.py`.
 So all you need is install dependencies, that is, kazoo

 ```
 sudo pip install kazoo
-sudo pip six --upgrade
+sudo pip install six --upgrade
 ```

 ## Usage

 Modify `skelton.py` for your need, type `python skelton.py` to start, and press `Ctrl+C` or send SIGINT to stop.
 See `skelton.py` for details.
 This is a standalone program to use zha.
+For more details, see "skelton.py".

 ## LICENCE